zenranda/proj-pageserver/README.md

 Prevents queries which attempt to change the directory (ones containing "~", ".." or "//") and ones that request anything other than an html or css file.
 Hosts three .html files which each have their own .css files - home.html, trivia.html and colors.html.

 All three have very basic functionality and serve as sample pages.
+Works over the local network only.

 ### USAGE ###